lannablue89/PortfoliosChart/README.md

 ### Things need to improve:

  - UI: now it look so basic, not nice looking and user-friendly design from I've focused on main function first, then think can improve later.
+(Note that the ui for menu is really bad now, can improve later)
  - Unit Test: missing much test case now.
  - Move data into Firebase: later with more research first :D